CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

 7) **Test the robustness of your segmentation parameters across multiple compounds**

+It's (relatively!) easy to come up with a good set of segmentation parameters for a single image or a set of similar images; this data set however contains images from cells treated with many different classes of drugs, many of which have very different phenotypes.
+It's valuable to learn how to create a set of parameters that can segment cells that display a variety of morphologies since you may come across a similar problem in your own experiments!

 -  Go to Test->Choose Image Set to bring up a list of the images in your experiment.